aptos-foundation/AIPs/aips/aip-x.md

 The `create_with_existing_account_and_revoke_auth_key_call` function rotates the auth key to 0x0 and revokes capability offers, which irreversibly changes account control.
 Developers and users should be well-informed about this consequence.

+For resource accounts or object accounts, alternative methods to obtain the signer may exist beyond the authentication key.

+Note that these considerations also apply to the existing `create_with_existing_account_and_revoke_auth_key` function and are not newly introduced by this proposal.

 ## Security Considerations

 The `create_with_existing_account_and_revoke_auth_key_call` function rotates the auth key to 0x0 and revokes capability offers, which irreversibly changes account control.
 Developers and users should be well-informed about this consequence.

 ## Future Potential